Top 10 Initial Steps To Take For Digital Transformation

 Step 9: Execute Your First 90-Day Sprint

-Launch the first phase of implementation focused on your highest-priority initiative.
-The first 90-day sprint should:
+Launch the first phase focused on your highest-priority initiative.
+The first 90 days set the trajectory for the entire program.

 Step 10: Measure, Learn, and Iterate

-After each sprint, conduct a formal review that evaluates:
+After each sprint, conduct a formal review across five dimensions:

-- Technical Performance: Is the solution performing as designed in terms of availability, latency, and cost?
+- Technical performance — is the solution performing as designed (availability, latency, cost)?

-- Lessons Learned: What worked well?
-What should we change for the next sprint?
+- Lessons learned — what worked well and what should we change for the next sprint?

 How EPC Group Can Help

-EPC Group has guided hundreds of enterprise organizations through these initial transformation steps over our 28+ year history.
-We accelerate the process by bringing proven methodologies, pre-built assessment templates, and deep Microsoft expertise:
+EPC Group has guided hundreds of enterprise organizations through these 10 initial steps over 29 years.
+We accelerate the process with proven methodologies and pre-built assessment templates.

-- Executive strategy workshops that align leadership on objectives and priorities
+- Executive strategy workshops aligning leadership on objectives and priorities

 - Comprehensive current-state assessments completed in 2–4 weeks